A: LifeGuard (LG) is an operating system update program for Zebra Android products that provides multiple value propositions for Zebra customers:

 - Full updates go from the current version to any future release with a single file.

-IMPORTANT: The OS transition period is based on the Android version number; it ignores the API, BSP and maintenance release levels.
+IMPORTANT: The OS transition period (OTP)–the time between Zebra's release of a new version of Android and the earlier version that it replaces–is based on the Android version number, it ignores the API, BSP and maintenance release levels.
 If a customer wishes to stay on a specific BSP or MR and continue to receive security updates, this would be considered a custom product and is subject to additional charges.

 A: Patching decisions are based primarily on Android Security Bulletins, whether it's during Google support for an OS release or after Google support ends.
 During the latter period, Zebra assesses each vulnerability and develops relevant patches whenever possible.
 Certain security vulnerabilities are systemic, requiring significant changes that would impact the stability and interoperability of the platform of an earlier OS release.
 In such cases, Zebra provides remediation recommendations in lieu of a patch or update.